Norb Hecker

-Norbert Earl Hecker (May 26, 1927 – March 14, 2004) was an American professional football player and coach who was part of eight National Football League (NFL) championship teams, but may be best remembered as the first head coach of the NFL's Atlanta Falcons.
+Norbert Earl Hecker (May 26, 1927 – March 14, 2004) was an American professional football player and coach who was part of eight National Football League (NFL) championship teams and was the first head coach of the NFL's Atlanta Falcons.

 Early life and career

 Born and raised in Olmsted Falls, Ohio, Hecker served in the U.S. Army during World War II, then returned home to attend nearby Baldwin-Wallace College.
 In his years at the school, he showed himself to be an outstanding athlete by competing in four sports, most notably in football, where he won small college All-American honors in 1950 at wide receiver.
+He also excelled at baseball, basketball, and track.
 After having seen time as a reserve during the previous two years, Hecker caught 34 passes for 646 yards as a senior, including 13 catches in a single game.